Hurricane Maria strengthens again as it heads toward Turks and Caicos

 - Puerto Rico governor: Power could be out for months

-San Juan, Puerto Rico (CNN)Hurricane Maria regained strength Thursday morning as it continued to ravage the Caribbean, with the Turks and Caicos islands next in its cross-hairs.
+San Juan, Puerto Rico (CNN)Hurricane Maria regained strength Thursday morning as it continued to ravage the Caribbean, with the Turks and Caicos islands next in its crosshairs.

 The Category 3 storm lashed the northern coast of the Dominican Republic with heavy rain and 115-mph winds.